 I’m excited to share the progress of our TV room makeover, and share some ideas for how to decorate above a corner sectional!
-This post is chock-a-block of images so please stick with me and scroll all the way. 🙂

 Here’s how that corner looks now with refinished floors, repaired and painted ceiling and walls, and new recessed lighting and wall sconces.
 Quite a difference, right?
 And no, I didn’t style this photo even a little bit, but this is the current state of the room, kid’s window art included. 🙂

-At first I thought we could just strip the wallpaper and paint the room so that we could live with it a bit before we could afford the renovation.
+At first, I thought we could just strip the wallpaper and paint the room so that we could live with it a bit before we could afford the renovation.
 Nope.
 Stripping the ancient wallpaper was a horribly long process, and the room looked a lot like this for over a year.
 It was basically a dumping ground for everything that didn’t have a home.

 Not only was the room quite hideous, it also had a weird swing door that closed it off from the kitchen.
 Here’s a view of the room at basically that same angle.
 The little wall on the left took the place of the swing door and gave us a bit more space for a little mudroom.